WeileiZeng/programming-camp/README.md

   - Run your program on a spaceship

 ### Level 2
+Classes in level 2 require basic knowledge of programming, _e.g._ understanding and knowing how to write an `if` statement and a `for loop`

 - Write your own Games
-  - require basic knowledge of Python: understand and know how to write an `if` statement and a `for loop`
   - [Conway's game of life](https://bitstorm.org/gameoflife/)
   - [Sudoku](https://www.sudokuwiki.org/sudoku.htm) [in python](https://norvig.com/sudoku.html)
   - [Snake](https://www.edureka.co/blog/snake-game-with-pygame/)

 - drone array design
-  - require basic knowledge of Python: understand and know how to write an `if` statement and a `for loop`
   - design patterns for a drone array performance

 - Photo editing: a Python version of https://kknews.cc/digital/yy2bk8k.html